Copy of Home

 Chen Li is a master woodblock printmaker and an extraordinary painter who with a unique vision and boundless originality conveys the life-affirming energy of Yunnan.

 In his woodblock prints, Chen Li uses Yunnan’s rare “waste-block” or “suicide” technique that leaves no room for error.
 All colours are printed from a single woodblock, each step carving over the previous one until the block is destroyed.
 Only a single edition is possible.

 Our fourth solo exhibition of Chen Li’s works coincides with the display of his “Human Buddha” woodblock print at The British Museum, just 8 minutes walk from the gallery.
-This work was acquired by the Museum after our first solo exhibition of his woodblocks in 2018.
+This work was acquired by the Museum after our second solo show by Chen Li in 2018.